jestjs/jest/docs/PromiseMocks.md

 title: Promise Mocks
 ---

 Can be used to supplement the [timer mocks](TimerMocks.md).
 Timer mocks work by running timer callbacks synchronously, in the same order they normally would, but without waiting.
-Promise mocks can be used with timer mocks to skip wait times and still run node micro-tasks and macro-tasks in the order they normally would.
+Promise mocks can be used with timer mocks to skip wait times and still run micro-tasks and macro-tasks in the same order they would run in the Node.js environment.

 ```javascript
 // promiseGame.js